 - 1. The computer needs to have an SSH server installed and running.
 It needs to accept connection as "root".
 (On some installations of Linux the "root" connection may be disabled by default.) - 2.
 The SSH connection will be done without a password as it uses authentication keys.
-To install the authentication key of on the computer to take the command.
-The downloaded file will have the default name id\rsa.pub.
+To install the authentication key of E-xD on the computer, download that key from the Administration->System->RSA Public key page (see page 66), on the computer to take the command.
+The downloaded file will have the default name id_rsa.pub.